 Keeping residents safe was a top priority when Hamilton County, Indiana made plans to expand the local Monon Greenway rail trail.
 The city of Indianapolis calls the Monon Greenway one of the busiest urban greenways in the nation, and providing this bridge crossing over 146th Street was key to the success of the trail's northward expansion.

-To make the pedestrian bridge a reality, retaining walls were required to raise grade for the bridge to span over 146th street.
+To make the pedestrian bridge a reality, retaining walls were required to raise the grade for the bridge to span over 146th street.

 Searching for a solution that could meet the site's requirements, designers turned to Redi-Rock.